7Light/reproduciblemindspore/README.md

 echo 'export SOURCE_DATE_EPOCH=1' >> /etc/profile
 echo 'export PYTHONHASHSEED=0' >> /etc/profile
 ```
-4. We added a blacklist and whitelist mechanism to libfaketime, In blacklist mode, libfaketime only hooks commands in the blacklist; In white list mode, libfaketime will skip the commands in the white list and hook all other commands.
+4. We added a blacklist and whitelist mechanism to libfaketime.
+In blacklist mode, libfaketime only hooks commands in the blacklist; In white list mode, libfaketime will skip the commands in the white list and hook all other commands.
    Users can use the blacklist or whitelist function by downloading the corresponding branch.
 For example:
 ```
 # blacklist mode